TeamDev-IP/JxBrowser-Gallery/README.md

 The applications are assembled using [Gradle][gradle].
 The [Gradle Wrapper][gradle-wrapper] is included in the project, so there is no need to install Gradle separately.

-## Dependencies

-This repository uses a [Gradle version catalog][gradle-version-catalog] to declare the properties of module's dependencies, including the source/target version of Java.<br>
-The file is located at `gradle/libs.versions.toml`.

 ## JxBrowser license

 To be able to run the applications, JxBrowser license is required.